 The Principal has execution arrangements via its affiliated entities with a number of liquidity providers.
+Such liquidity provider(s) being an offshore liquidity provider and not within the jurisdiction of South Africa.

-The client acknowledges that all transactions entered in any particular financial instrument with the Company are executed outside a regulated market or a multi-lateral trading facility (MTF) and the client is exposed to a greater risk of a possible default of the counterparty (i.e. the Principal).
+The client acknowledges that all transactions entered in any particular financial instrument with the Principal are executed outside a Regulated Market or a multi-lateral trading facility (MTF) and the client is exposed to a greater risk of a possible default of the counterparty (i.e. the Principal).